 Find a body shop that will fight for you.
-The body shop will have to get the insurance company to send an appraiser and hopefully, your body shop will get the money needed to repair your car.
+The body shop will have to get the insurance company to send an appraiser, and hopefully, your body shop will get the money needed to repair your car.

 If you can’t find an auto body shop to fight for you, you can look for a general practice lawyer if there are several thousand dollars of damage you’re not getting paid for.
 But it’s usually too expensive to pay a lawyer to get money to repair a car.

-If you were injured, find a personal injury lawyer who is willing to also represent you for the collision damage.
+If you were injured, find a personal injury lawyer who is also willing to represent you for the collision damage.

 Please share this important article about insurance estimate apps on social media and leave a comment below!

 More Do’s & Don’ts of what you should do after a car accident